Kapusch/blog-dotnet-maui/Blog/content/posts/Tutos/My first app/5-How to navigate/index.en.md

 </style>

 {{< admonition type=info title="‎ " open=true >}}
 To ease your read, please start from the project containing all the different steps applied in the previous articles.
-To do so, please [download the project](https://github.com/Kapusch/blog-dotnet-maui) if not already done, and open the NightClub project located in the folder named “*1 - MVVM*”.
+To do so, please [download my class from GitHub](https://github.com/Kapusch/blog-dotnet-maui) if not already done, and open the NightClub project located in the folder named “*1 - MVVM*”.
 {{< /admonition >}}